 Low Code Platforms and Citizen Developers

-However, the emergence of both the citizen developers and low-code platforms have not played out that much with a lot of the enterprise technology leadership.
+However, the emergence of both the citizen developers and low-code platforms has not played out that much with a lot of the enterprise technology leadership.
 There are still challenges within enterprises to establish a centralized innovation platform for citizen developers to quickly create an app from an idea.
-There are no established methodologies that can be adopted by the enterprise IT to make the combo of citizen-developers and low-code-platforms work effectively.
+There are no established methodologies that can be adopted by enterprise IT to make the combo of citizen-developers and low-code-platforms work effectively.
 Agile processes are only partially successful with low code platforms.
-Partial involvement of technical teams are still a reality.
-Even a small involvement of technical teams bring in big hurdles to unleash the true power of the citizen developer movement.
+Partial involvement of technical teams is still a reality.
+Even a small involvement of technical teams brings in big hurdles to unleash the true power of the citizen developer movement.

 Is BiModal-IT a solution?

 Is Gartner’s BiModal-IT, a solution for ushering in the Citizen Developer movement?
-The answer would be Yes and No. BiModal-IT is a high level methodology that is to employed by enterprises and propagates the creation and operation of 2 distinct teams to tackle the issues of renovate and innovate.
-Citizen developers can be employed in both the teams, more so in Innovate teams.
+The answer would be Yes and No. BiModal-IT is a high-level methodology that is to employed by enterprises and propagates the creation and operation of 2 distinct teams to tackle the issues of renovate and innovate.
+Citizen developers can be employed in both teams, more so in Innovate teams.

-BiModal-IT doesn’t specifically get into the intricacies on how exactly the citizen developers can be empowered.
-Gartner, though gets into those details in another publication specifically targeting at the citizen developers.
+BiModal-IT doesn’t specifically get into the intricacies of how exactly the citizen developers can be empowered.
+Gartner though gets into those details in another publication specifically targeting the citizen developers.
 There it talks about how Citizen developers can contribute to enterprise innovation(mode 2 of BiModal-IT), how they need separate special infrastructure and tools (like low-code platforms) to get empowered.

 Bimodal IT and Pace Layering (Courtesy: Gartner)